Narita Taishin: Retirement

 Narita Taishin was retired to stud in 1995 after his failed racing comeback.
 He did not produce any graded stakes winners, but did have some offspring that won allowance races.
 His most successful offspring by career earnings were Thurston Girl and Garnet City.
 However, his performance as a sire did not meet expectations, and he was retired from stud in 2003.
 He lived the rest of his life at the JRA's Hidaka Training and Research Center in Hidaka, Hokkaido.
 He died 13 April 2020 at age 29 due to complications from age.

 In popular culture

-An anthropomorphized version of Narita Taishin appears in the Japanese media franchise Umamusume: Pretty Derby.
+An anthropomorphized version of Narita Taishin appears in the Japanese media franchise Umamusume: Pretty Derby, voiced by Keiko Watanabe.
+She is cold and prickly in personality, however this comes from being looked down upon or teased for her small stature, with her stature considered unfit for racing, causing her to put her all into racing out of spite.
+Despite this cold exterior, Taishin is deeply insecure about her small size.
+Much like real life, she, Biwa Hayahide, and Winning Ticket make up the BNW rival trio.